kianCHINERY/VIN-Sorter/README.md

 3. **Invalid VINs**
    - Data that cannot be processed or classified due to:
-     - Incompatibility with the system, often caused by the absence of a corresponding matrix during development.
+     - Incompatibility with the system, often caused by the absence of a corresponding model inside of the matrix.
      - Insufficient confidence from the system's algorithms to categorize the data accurately, particularly for certain makes (e.g., Jaguar). 🛠️🔍📉

 ---